BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 ### Retrieve the Value(s)

 Assume that we know exactly how this transaction is constructed: we know that it uses two UTXOs as input.
 To retrieve the txid for the two UTXOs, we could use `jq` to look up the transaction's .vin value, then reference the .vin's 0th array, then that array's .txid value.
-Afterward, we could do the same with the 1st array.
+Afterward, we could do the same with the 1st array, then the same with the .vin's two .vout values.
 Easy:
 ```
 $ usedtxid1=$(bitcoin-cli decoderawtransaction $rawtxhex | jq -r '.vin | .[0] | .txid')
 $ echo $usedtxid1